jhpyle/docassemble/_docs/fields.md

 {% include side-by-side.html demo="minlength" %}

+<a name="validation messages"></a>You can customize the standard
+validation messages that users see.
+If you want to customize these messages on a server-wide basis, you can edit the [`words`] directive in the [Configuration].
+If you want to customize these messages on an interview-wide basis, you can add a [`default validation messages`] block to your interview.
+For more information on how to do this, see the documentation for the [`default validation messages`] block.

+You can also customize the messages for a particular field using the `validation messages` field modifier.

+{% include side-by-side.html demo="validation-messages" %}

+Each validation error message has a special code.
+In the example above, the codes were `required` and `max`.
+A full list of these codes is available in the documentation for the [`default validation messages`] block.

+In a `validation messages` field modifier, you can use an abbreviated version of many of these codes.
+For example, instead of using the code `combobox required`, you can use `required`.
+Instead of using `date min`, you can use `min`.
+Either will work in the context of a `validation messages` field modifier.
+The last word in the code is sufficient.

 <a name="validate"></a>You can also use [Python] code to validate an
 input field.
 To do so, add a `validate` field modifier that refers to the name of a [function] that returns `True` (or something that